Lushai Expedition: Cachar Column Operations

 On 12 February, the troops started upon the final stage of the expedition.
 Five days of marching southwards through the elevated mountain ranges and ridges brought them into full view of Champhai, where Lalbura resided.
 Lalbura was known as the son of Vonolel.
 On 17 February, the force entered Lalbura's settlement, which another force had besieged.
 The Manipur contingent withdrew due to disease outbreaks.
 Their absence inspired the Sukte tribes, enemies of the Lushais, to descend on Lalbura amidst the panic of the expedition.
-Lalbura had defended himself from the Sukte chief Kamhau with heavy losses.
+Lalbura had defended himself from the Sukte chief Kam Hau with heavy losses.
 Due to this, Lalbura deserted his village and burned it to the ground.
 Only Vonolel's tomb was untouched by the burning of the settlement.
 Vonolel's widow, Rolianpuii was known to reside on a neighbouring hill.
 Her settlement was fined war gongs, mithun, goats which she readily paid.
 A peace agreement was made with Rolianpuii on behla for Lalbura that: